The 1026-acre Thorn Creek Woods Nature Preserve was acquired between 1974 and 2006.

 Amenities and Activities

-Thorn Creek Woods features 2.45 miles of natural surface trail, ideal for hiking/running.
+Thorn Creek Woods features over 1.94 miles of natural surface trail, ideal for hiking/running.

-Thorn Creek Woods features the Thorn Creek Nature Center, which was converted from a historic 1862 church and is managed by the Village of Park Forest.
+Thorn Creek Woods features the Thorn Creek Nature Center, which was converted from a historic 1862 church.
 The nature center offers nature education opportunities for families.
 Learn more about the preserve and nature center on the Friends of Thorn Creek Woods' website.